SillyTavern/SillyTavern-Docs/Usage/Core Concepts/worldinfo.md

 1. Vector Storage extension is enabled and is configured to use one of the available embedding sources.
 2. The "Enable for World Info" checkbox is ticked in the Vector Storage extension settings.
-3. Either the World Info entries that are allowed for keyless matching have the "Vectorized" (🔗) status or the "Enabled for all entries" option is enabled in the Vector Storage settings.
+3. Either the World Info entries that are allowed for keyless matching have the "Vectorized" (🔗) status or the "Enabled for all entries" option is checked in the Vector Storage settings.

 The choice of the vectorization model in the extension and the theoretical meaning behind the term "embeddings" won't be covered here.
 Check out the [Data Bank](https://docs.sillytavern.app/usage/core-concepts/data-bank/#vector-storage) guide if you require more info on this topic.